Trauma Informed. Trauma Prepared.

 This event is open to responders and their partners.

-Co-facilitated by Richard Goerling and Brian Shiers.
+Co-trained by Richard Goerling and Brian Shiers.